rhjensen79/robert-jensen.dk/content/posts/2021-install-loginsight-agent-using-saltstack/index.md

 ---
 For a POC i'm preparing for, I had the chance to look at bit more at [SaltStack](https://www.vmware.com/products/vrealize-automation/saltstack-config.html).

 I like the product, and what it can do, but I really need a usecase, to do anything usefull with it.
 It's the same with many other products, but with SaltStack, i'm just feeling it more.
+So it was nice to have a goal this time :-)

-So I wanted to share what I have done, for inspiration, for people just starting out with SaltStack or Salt.
+I wanted to share what I have done, for inspiration, for people just starting out with SaltStack or Salt.
+This usecase, is eash to replicate, and use for other deployments/configurations etc.

 The usecase is to deploy [LogInsight](https://www.vmware.com/products/vrealize-log-insight.html) agent's on all my VM's.
+This being both Windows and Linux in one single job.

 The reason this was a bit special, is that LogInsight itself, can manage the agent and configuration after deployment.
 So what I needed to do, wat to deploy the correct agent, and configurations file, and then let LogInsigt take over.
+In a normal deployment, I would let SaltStack, manage the configuration files, since this is one of the key benefits of the product imho.

 ### The Code